《1 Engineering research fronts》

 《2.2 Interpretations for three key engineering development fronts》

 2.2 Interpretations for three key engineering development fronts

-Table 2.2.1 Countries with the greatest output of patents on “development of vaccines and drugs for major infectious diseases”
+Table 2.2.1 Countries with the greatest output of core patents on “big data based disease diagnosis and prediction system and technology”

 |No.||Country||Published patents||Percentage of published patents||Citations||Percentage of citations||Citations per patent|